AFLplusplus/AFLplusplus/docs/env_variables.md

     and RECORD:000000,cnt:000009 being the crash case.
     NOTE: This option needs to be enabled in config.h first!

+  - If afl-fuzz encounters an incorrect fuzzing setup during a fuzzing session (not at startup), it will terminate.
+If you do not want this then you can set `AFL_IGNORE_PROBLEMS`.

   - If you are Jakub, you may need `AFL_I_DONT_CARE_ABOUT_MISSING_CRASHES`.
     Others need not apply, unless they also want to disable the `/proc/sys/kernel/core_pattern` check.